aserebryakov/vim-todo-lists/README.md

 ###### Interaction with items hierarchy

-This feature also affect the items in hierarchy in accordance to the rules above
+This feature also affect the items in hierarchy in accordance to the rules above.

 ###### Disable the items moving